Carry Trade Strategy — What Is It? (Backtest)

 Carry trade interest rates

-So, as a trader, you have to look for currency pairs with high interest rate differentials.
-The funding currency (the currency with which the fund is borrowed) normally has a low interest rate, while the asset currency (the currency in which the asset is bought) must have a high interest rate.
+So, as a trader, you must look for currency pairs with high interest rate differentials.
+The funding currency (the currency with which the fund is borrowed) normally has a low-interest rate, while the asset currency (the currency in which the asset is bought) must have a high-interest rate.

 Investors borrow the funding currency by shorting the currency and taking long positions in the asset currency, which has a higher interest rate.
 However, note that interest rates can be changed at any time, so you should stay on top of these rates by visiting the websites of the respective central banks.
 You can also get data from financial websites that regularly update the interest rates for the most liquid currencies in the world.